-The mission of School on Wheels is to enhance educational opportunities for homeless children from kindergarten through twelfth grade.
-Our goal is to shrink the gaps in their education and provide them with the highest level of education possible.
-Ou...
+The mission of School on Wheels is to enhance educational opportunities for children experiencing homelessness from kindergarten through twelfth grade.
+Our goal is to shrink the gaps in their education and provide them with the highest level of educa...
 Read more

-The mission of School on Wheels is to enhance educational opportunities for homeless children from kindergarten through twelfth grade.
+The mission of School on Wheels is to enhance educational opportunities for children experiencing homelessness from kindergarten through twelfth grade.
 Our goal is to shrink the gaps in their education and provide them with the highest level of education possible.
-Our program serves as a consistent support system to homeless students at a time of great stress and fear.
+Our program serves as a consistent support system to these students at a time of great stress and fear.
 We bring the message to our students that they are cared about and important.

-School on Wheels makes a difference in the lives of homeless children by offering:
+School on Wheels makes a difference in the lives of children without homes by offering: